anand-radha-krishnan/trips-to-go/README.md

 bcryptjs - for encryption the password before sending to Database crypto - encryting the password reset token nodemailer - to send email to the user

+Security:
+express-rate-limit - for limiting the number of requests from an single IP address helmet - to set important http headers express-mongo-sanitize - to sanitize the incoming request body to avoid queries to DB xss-clean - to sanitize the incoming html code in request body hpp - http parameter pollution, to clear the query string in req url, avoiding duplicates